Denver Nuggets: Retained draft rights

 The Nuggets hold the draft rights to the following unsigned draft picks who have been playing outside the NBA.
-A drafted player, either an international draftee or a college draftee who is not signed by the team that drafted him, is allowed to sign with any non-NBA teams.
+A drafted player, either an international draftee or a college draftee who is not signed by the team that drafted him, is allowed to sign with any non-NBA team.
 In this case, the team retains the player's draft rights in the NBA until one year after the player's contract with the non-NBA team ends.
 This list includes draft rights that were acquired from trades with other teams.